 1. Raw Honey

 Raw honey is a traditional natural sweetener that has been used for generations both as a food and medicinally.
-The health properties of honey are well known, although like all food, depend heavily on the quality of the honey.
+The health properties of honey are well known, although like all food, depends heavily on the quality of the honey.
 Raw honey specifically is rich in beneficial enzymes, phytonutrients, and is known for its antibacterial, antiviral, and antifungal properties.
-Bees store honey at room temperature for a reason, when it is heated above 117 degrees Fahrenheit honey loses many of it’s healing properties, and although it is still delicious and sweet, it loses much of its nutritional benefit.
-When choosing honey, opt for a local variety that has not been pasteurised and raw if possible.
+Bees store honey at room temperature for a reason, when it is heated above 117 degrees Fahrenheit honey loses many of its healing properties, and although it is still delicious and sweet, it loses much of its nutritional benefit.
+When choosing honey, opt for a local variety that has not been pasteurised and is raw if possible.
 Ideally, try to visit a local farmer’s market or speciality shop to ensure you are buying some of the best local produce available.

 Use honey as a natural sweetener for coffee or tea, or use it as a substitute for sugar in baking and cooking.

 Real, pure maple syrup is an all-natural sweetener from the sap of maple trees that is rich in trace minerals.
 The process of making maple syrup is an age-old tradition that Indigenous peoples were making long before European settlers arrived, that was used both as a food and medicine much like raw honey.
 Canada produces more than 80 percent of the world’s maple syrup, and there are multiple grades and colours of maple syrup available including extra light, light, medium, amber and dark amber; the lighter the colour the more subtle the flavour.
 Compared to honey maple syrup has fewer calories and a higher concentration of trace minerals including manganese and zinc.

 When purchasing maple syrup, ensure that the label read 100% maple syrup, and there is no “maple syrup flavouring”.